EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 | Monitoring | Basic peer count and sync status logging over time |
 | WSL peer count | Investigate increasing WSL peer connections beyond 2 |
 | Mermaid topology | Upgrade ASCII diagram to rendered Mermaid diagram |

+---

+## Closing Note

+Not here to prove the theory — that belongs at the protocol layer.
+What I'm testing is whether it holds under real-world conditions.
+If DAC is built to be quantum-ready, resilience should also hold at the network edge.

+**Testing that assumption — at the edges.**